Kris-LIBIS/ruby-msg/README.md

 Notes:

-- `nodeId` is unique number in pst file.
+- `nodeId` in PstStore/PstNode is unique number in pst file.
   - There are some known `nodeId`s from Outlook.
 For example `290` is useful to obtain top_node in both pst and ost file.
 - PstNode consists from tree structure.
   - There is zero or one parent.